and-ampersand-and/PyBricks-Train-Motor-Control-Script/README.md

 broadcastChannel = 1    # channel number to broadcast on (0 to 255).
 Needs to match the value the second hub is observing.
 ```

 These settings are only used for Hub-to-Hub communication, which allows you to control multiple hubs at the same time.
 This is useful if you have multiple locomotives on the same train.
-You will be able to accelerate/decelerate/stop them simultaniously.
+You will be able to accelerate/decelerate/stop them simultaneously.

 Setting shouldBroadcast to True causes this hub to broadcast the motor speed and light brightness.
 Broadcast channel is the channel, between 0 and 255, on which to broadcast on.
 It must match the observeChannel setting on the observer_hub.

-More information about Hub-to-Hub communcation, see the Multi-unit section below.
+More information about Hub-to-Hub communication, see the Multi-unit section below.

 ```
 mode=1              # start with function number...